-Canine Cough, previously known as ‘Kennel Cough’ is a contagious upper respiratory condition that can be a problem wherever dogs group together, not just in kennels.
+Canine Cough, previously known as ‘Kennel Cough’ is a contagious upper respiratory condition that can be a problem wherever dogs group together or come nose to nose, not just in kennels.

-Vaccination with a vaccine that includes kennel cough is recommended for prevention of the disease, and is required by most kennels before your dog goes into boarding.
+Vaccination with the kennel cough component is recommended for prevention of the disease, and is required by most kennels before your dog goes into boarding.

 - What is canine cough?

 - How is canine cough prevented?